Family Law Attorneys & Divorce Lawyers In Southlake, TX

 Division of Community Property in Southlake, Texas

 Our firm routinely represents Southlake clients in divorce cases with complicated asset division issues.
 Texas’s community property law means that almost any assets or debts acquired by either spouse after the date of the marriage will be considered community property and will be subject to division.
-Indeed, there is a presumption that “property possessed by either spouse during or on dissolution of marriage is presumed to be community property.”
+Indeed, there is a presumption that “property possessed by either spouse during or in the dissolution of marriage is presumed to be community property.”
 A spouse who wants to prove that property is actually separate property—and thus is not eligible for division—will need to do so by clear and convincing evidence, which is a heightened evidentiary standard.
-If you have additional questions about types of property division or property division in general, we can help.
+If you have additional questions about the types of property division or property division in general, we can help.